Grief & Loss Counseling

 What Starts to Change in Grief Counseling

-Grief counseling isn’t about helping you “move on” or rush you toward feeling better.
+Grief counseling isn’t about rushing you to “move on.”

 It’s about creating space for what you’re already carrying.

-The grief may still be there, but it doesn’t feel quite as all-consuming.
-You begin to find small moments where you can breathe a little easier.
-You start to carry the loss in a way that feels less overwhelming and more integrated into your life.
+The grief may still be there, but it doesn’t feel as all-consuming.
+You find moments where you can breathe a little easier.
+It begins to feel less overwhelming—and more like something you can carry, rather than something that carries you.

 How I Can Support You as a Grief Counselor